eslint/rfcs/designs/2021-suppression-support/README.md

 ## Backwards Compatibility Analysis

 Basically, current users would not feel any difference, since the proposed feature would only work with the new option.
-Without the option `--output-suppression`, any current behaviors would not be changed.
+Without the option `--track-suppressions`, any current behaviors would not be changed.

 ## Alternatives